rtrussell/BBCSDL/README.md

 * The first user defined character in a block allocates memory for all the characters in the block.
 * The first character block overwrites szCmdLine, which has minimal utility for the Pico.
 * PAGE has to be raised (by 256 bytes per block) if more than block of user defined characters is required.

+#### Thumb Assembler

+There is a built-in assembler for the ARM v6M instruction set as supported by the Pico.
+By default the assembler uses "Unified" syntax.
+However including the following pseudo-op

+   syntax d

+enables the following extensions to the allowed syntax:

+* If an opcode takes three arguments and the first and second are the same, then the first may be omitted.
+* If the 's' suffix (indicating affects status flags) is omitted from the opcode, but the parameters are only valid for a status affecting instruction, then that is assumed.

+The extensions may be disabled again by specifying:

+    syntax u

 ### Missing features & Qwerks